jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - lockout modes
 - pushbutton double press modes

+Questions
 - 3ph-drive to lockout conditions - goes to lockout on SV14T and MV<>18 (trip PB timeout and operating mode 2 or 3)
 	- Do we want to drive all 3 phases to lockout when in mode 2?
 (1ph lockout unless multi-ph fault)
+- Why did we add the whole phase selector thing? - is this in the form6?
+- Should we define a default DNP map?
+Maybe just use what we have for the 32-pin template?

 TRIPA OR NOT (LT06 AND SV38 OR CLOSEA) OR NOT (LT05 OR CLOSEA OR (CC3 OR CCA) AND LT03 OR 79CYA) OR SV22T AND MV17 <> 0.00